In the trading world.

 when price forms an impulsive bearish trend followed by two or more equal lows and a series of lower highs,

-it is known as Descending triangle pattern.
+It is known as the Descending triangle pattern.

 Cup and Handle: